 The next day, ride through town and head up Berry Mountain for scenic farm views back across the valley, before speeding down the otherside into Berry itself.
 Treat yourself here to a coffee and lunch, before making the last break for it through Broughton Village, to the coast via Gerringong, finishing up in Kiama.

-4. Maitland to Newcastle (via the Hunter Valley & Dungog)
+4. Maitland to Newcastle (via Dungog)

 Duration: 2 days